gabrieleilertsen/briefmatch/README.md

 $ make
 ```

-A set of advanced options can be provided with the CMake flag `ADVANCED_OPTIONS`:
+A set of advanced briefmatch command line options can be provided with the
+CMake flag `ADVANCED_OPTIONS`:

 ```
 $ cmake -DADVANCED_OPTIONS=1 ../